hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-08-12-ai-human-human.md

 In April 2025, OpenAI released a <a href="https://openai.com/index/sycophancy-in-gpt-4o/">short memo</a> regarding the issue of sycophancy in a now-recalled update to their GPT-4o model, describing the model as, "overly supportive but disingenous."

+Sycophancy is believed to cause "AI psychosis" — the disconnect from reality that can occur from prolonged and intense interaction with AI assistants.
+This term has surfaced onto sites like <a href="https://www.psychologytoday.com/us/blog/urban-survival/202507/the-emerging-problem-of-ai-psychosis">Psychology Today (July 2025)</a>, <a href="https://time.com/7307589/ai-psychosis-chatgpt-mental-health/">Time Magazine (July 2025)</a> and <a href="https://www.nytimes.com/2025/06/13/technology/chatgpt-ai-chatbots-conspiracies.html">The New York Times (June 2025)</a>.
+These articles describe how vulnerable individuals are prone to seeking emotional comfort and validation from AI assistants.
+In some cases, sycophantic agents encourage self-destructive behavior.

+Sycophancy is being actively studied as a type of **AI misalignment**.
+Research at [Anthropic (2023)](https://www.anthropic.com/research/towards-understanding-sycophancy-in-language-models) has identified sycophancy as an intrinsic property of human preference post-training, where individuals are more likely to prefer responses that appeal to the beliefs and emotional state of the user.
+Anthropic concludes that additional processing is required to prevent sycophancy.

 <div>
   <blockquote>
 Your own personal Jesus,